Overview

 • Changes in menstrual cycles.

-• Sexual problems, including problems with erections and less interest in sex.
+• Sexual issues, such as difficulty with erections and less interest in sex.

-Pituitary tumors that make growth hormone also are called growth hormone-secreting tumors or somatotroph adenomas.
-Too much growth hormone leads to a condition known as acromegaly.
-Acromegaly can cause:
+• Pituitary tumors that make growth hormone.
+Some pituitary tumors make too much growth hormone.
+These are called growth hormone-secreting tumors or somatotroph adenomas.
+In adults, too much growth hormone causes a condition called acromegaly.
+Symptoms include:

-• Changes in facial features, including larger lips, nose and tongue; longer lower jaw; and wide spaces between teeth.
+• Changes in facial features, including larger lips, nose and tongue, prominent brow, a longer lower jaw, or wider spaces between teeth.

 • Thicker skin.